CrystalRae90/Pewlett-Hackard-Analysis/README.md

         INNER JOIN titles ti ON em.emp_no = ti.emp_no
         WHERE (em.birth_date BETWEEN '1952-01-01' AND '1955-12-31')
         ORDER BY em.emp_no

+This provided a cohesive list of all titles/roles that each retirement eligbilbe person had held since the start of their time at HP

 -- As the previous list shows all titles each person held, it was needed to then be to show their current titles.
 Using the previous data, we filtered by all current titles and ensureded that each employee only had one distinct row.